Estimated reading time:

 Ogury recently partnered with the American Lung Association and AdCouncil on an awareness campaign to identify and inform former smokers about an innovative technology that detects early-stage lung cancer.
 Ogury was able to use its unique first-party data to support a campaign that affects millions of people.
 This is an example of how companies have the ability to make an impact – but they must be purpose-driven to the core.

 Finally, the third key learning I identified at this year’s Cannes Lions is the consumer demand for control.
-In a fireside chat moderated by Ogury, VaynerMedia CMO and Tracer CEO, Jeffrey Nicholson, spoke about building brands on mobile platforms.
+In a fireside chat moderated by Ogury, VaynerMedia CMO and Tracer CEO, Jeffrey Nicholson, spoke about building brands on mobile advertising platforms.
 A key takeaway from the conversation was that brands are finally listening to the growing demands for more stringent data privacy regulations.
 Brands need to understand that they can still engage with consumers in a non-invasive way.

 Jeffrey mentioned: “I taught a class at the University of Virginia and I asked every student if they’d seen consent notices and everyone said yes, but then you ask everybody did they read it, and only one girl in the entire class of two hundred kids read the actual policy.”